WilsonLe/ZenDesk-Coding-Challenge/README.md

 - Create functions/src/secrets.json and frontend/src/secrets.json from example found in functions/src and frontend/src

-- Create .env at root with from example found in root.
+- Create .env at root from example found in root.
 The passphrase will encrypt/decrypt secret files

 - To encrypt file: